-Word-of-mouth recommendations, referrals, and reviews are an essential part of running a business.
-They’re a cost-effective way to share your products and services with new clients, grow a loyal customer base, and improve customer retention rates.
+Referrals are a cost-effective way to share your products and services with new clients, grow a loyal customer base, and improve customer retention rates.
 But how do you get customer referrals?
-One popular way to ask for referrals is through email.

 Making a habit of asking for referrals in your emails is one of the easiest ways to create a steady referral stream, and an essential part of a strong referral marketing strategy.
-Whether you’re running a formal referral marketing program, or simply need some testimonials to put on your website, you can ask happy clients to recommend you through email.

-We’ll cover strategies and best practices for how to ask for referrals in an email, along with stellar referral email examples that follow these strategies.
+We’ll cover best practices for how to ask for referrals in an email, along with stellar referral email examples that follow these strategies.
 Whether you work for a small business or a larger corporation, you’re sure to find referral email strategies that will help you increase your customer referrals.

-How to ask for referrals in an email: 11 best practices
+How to ask for referrals in an email: 12 best practices

 Email lists are a great way to promote referral programs, which will help you both gain new customers and encourage repeat customers.

-Unlike social media, where messages are easily lost, email messages are sent straight to a customer’s inbox.
+Unlike social media, where messages are easily lost, email messages are sent straight to a customerโ€™s inbox.
 You can also personalize your messages to include current campaigns and encourage customers to give you a referral or recommendation.

 How to ask for a referral in an email, exactly?
 We’ve got you covered when it comes to perfecting your referral email design and referral email ask strategy.
 Here are some of the best tips on how to ask for referrals in an email, the right way.